-- Do more to understand our stakeholders who are - Promote understanding of our work and activities; - Be cost effective in communications so that we can - Maintain a two-way communication with our - Promote trade engagement, including increased trade engagement levels with surveys and meetings; - Make good use of the Licensing Standards Officer to
+- Do more to understand our stakeholders who are impacted by our work; - Keep stakeholders well informed; - Promote understanding of our work and activities; - Employ appropriate and varied opportunities for communication; - Be cost effective in communications so that we can keep licence costs reasonable. - Maintain a two-way communication with our stakeholders to ensure that feedback is consistently fed into planning and delivery; - Promote respect and trust between the Council and our stakeholders; - Promote trade engagement, including increased trade engagement levels with surveys and meetings; and - Make good use of the Licensing Standards Officer to communicate with the trade and to provide advice and support.